resim-ai/open-core/docs/resim_core/transforms/liegroups.md

 transformations between coordinate frames.
 In practice, this can often lead to mistakes when users of Lie group libraries compose group elements in the wrong order (e.g. multiplying `robot_from_sensor` times `scene_from_robot`).
-These small mistakes are simple enough that they should be possible to catch at least at runtime.
-Our approach to this is reflected in the `FramedGroup` wrapper.
-The idea is to assign a unique id to each coordinate frame.
-Group elements therefore have two frame ids that they track (`into` and `from`).
-When two group elements are multiplied, consistency is enforced between them.
+These small mistakes are simple enough that they should be possible to catch, at least at runtime.
+We therefore assign a unique id to each coordinate frame.
+Group elements thus have two frame ids that they track (`into` and `from`).
+When two elements are multiplied, consistency is enforced between them.
 More precisely, if a pose that transforms points in frame B's coordinates to frame A's coordinates (call the transform `A_from_B`) and a similar transform `C_from_D` then we should fail if the user ever tries to multiply `A_from_B * C_from_D`.
 However `A_from_B * B_from_D` is fine.
-This wrapper can be applied to any of our implemented Lie groups.
-Furthermore, the `FramedGroup` wrapper inherits from the underlying Lie group type so it can be passed to functions for that type as well, although the checking is not dynamic, so users should take care in such cases.
+Unframed groups are supported, by setting the frame to a null (0) id, in which case they are not checked.
+Be aware that multiplying an unframed group by a framed group will always result in an unframed group, so unframed groups can propagate quickly!

 ## More Information